Wellwithall Energy Announces Rapid Retail Momentum As Company Triples Growth In Two Years

 WellWithAll, the fast-growing health and wellness consumer packaged goods company inspiring a movement toward generational wellness, today announced new milestones in the rollout of its flagship functional beverage, WellWithAll Energy.
 In just two years, the company has tripled its growth, propelled by rising consumer demand for“better-for-you” energy alternatives and a business model that reinvests 20 percent of profits into closing health gaps nationwide.

 The company's flagship functional beverage, WellWithAll Energy, has rapidly expanded its retail footprint since its April launch.
-WellWithAll products are now available for purchase on Amazon, and Target and Fruitful Yield Martignetti Companies.
+WellWithAll products are now available for purchase on Amazon, Walmart and Target Target and Fruitful Yield store locations across the Chicago area.
+WellWithAll Energy is also scaling nationally, expanding distribution across the Northeast in collaboration with Martignetti Companies.
 The region's leading distributor of beer, wine and spirits is partnering with WellWithAll to bring the non-alcoholic beverage offering to retailers in the New England market.

 The early success for WellWithAll Energy underscores a shifting consumer landscape fueled by rising demand for healthier energy sources.
 According to data from Circana, the energy drink category has become one of the fastest-growing beverage segments in the U.S., experiencing double-digit growth year over year and achieving nearly $25 billion in sales as of April 2025.
 WellWithAll is building on that momentum to fuel a new wave of purpose-driven CPG innovation that reshapes how health and impact coexist on store shelves.